everlasterVR/everlastervr.github.io/_vam_plugins/naturalis/v1.0/local_distortion_physics/content.md

 ## Performance & User Preferences

-LDP has a slight performance impact, which can be detrimental to the experience if you're not hitting a stable framerate.
+LDP has a slight performance impact which can be detrimental to the experience if you're not hitting a stable framerate.
 Therefore it's disabled by default, but in **Naturalis User Preferences**, you can set it to be enabled by default when soft physics is enabled.

 In the user preferences, **LDP Update Rate** is set to 30 Hz by default.
 This results in a good balance between responsiveness and performance.